 First, please understand that you do not have to do everything on your to-do list!
 It’s a list of things you wanted to do, and didn’t want to forget, but the list is subject to reevaluation.
 Priorities change.
 Situations resolve themselves.
 It’s OK to cross things off your to-do list!
 Maybe you delegated the task, or changed your mind.
 Same goes for a wish list.
 You wanted it.
 You wrote it down so you wouldn’t forget about it, but also so you wouldn’t waste money by buying it impulsively.
 There is no obligation to buy it later!
 It’s OK to cross things off your wish list!

 If you really still want it later, though, go for it!
 (Or maybe you’ve found one at a garage sale, or maybe you thought of someone you could borrow it from temporarily, or….)
 Save the money for it.
+Decide where you will keep it and care for it.
 Anticipate how you will use and enjoy it.
 Reward yourself for reaching a goal.
 You will likely appreciate it even more if you did not buy it impulsively.
 (Buy the best.
 Forget the rest.)

 How to save 100%